 The timetable for climbing Chimborazo is similar to the one of the Cotopaxi Climbing Tour, it involves a long climb of approximately 12 hours.
 The tour includes a glacier training session, dinner and a night at the refuge (4800 m/15748 ft).
 The climb is a real challenge and offers climbers the opportunity to break the magical 6000 meter altitude barrier.

 If you would like to raise the chance for reaching the summit and you need to acclimatize to high altitudes we suggest our Acclimatization Packages to prepare you physically and ensure that you will fully enjoy your climbing experience!

-We also offer you our Climbing and Glacier Course in Ecuador for the people that do not have experience in glacier climbing.
+We offer a Climbing and Glacier Course in Ecuador for the people that do not have experience in glacier climbing.

-Climbing high altitudes needs previous training.
+Climbing high altitudes needs previous training and proper acclimatization.
 If you are not correctly acclimatized you can suffer from different altitude illnesses.

-We strongly recommend to make an acclimatization program before you can reach the highest peak in Ecuador.
+We strongly recommend to do an acclimatization program before attempting to summit the Chimborazo.

 Special climbing equipment included

 Necessary Equipment not included